eregs/eregs.github.io/README.md

 The documentation uses [Jekyll](http://jekyllrb.com/) and our [DOCter](https://github.com/cfpb/DOCter) theme.

-DOCter needs Jekyll, Kramdown, and Pygments.rb to run locally.
+DOCter needs Jekyll and other dependencies to run locally.
 These can be installed with Bundler by running the following commands.

 ```
 gem install bundler